WernerVdM97/COS-Obs/vault/Characters/PCs/Monk.md

 > [!error] Near death experience
 > If not for the intervention of Lamb, Monk would have fell to his death above the Castle roof...

+- Oath of silence until death
+- Took the Staff of Frost from _Jakarion_'s dead body, obtaining

+> [!error] _"I crave power above all else, and will do anything to obtain more of it."_

+- Accepted _Vaund the Evasive_'s dark gift

+> [!error] _"I can't give a straight answer to any question put to me."_

+-
 ## Lore

 Seeking vengeance for his slayn tribe, presumably by werewolves.

-Oath of silence until death